Rust-Wellcome/labwhere/presentation/slides.md

 <!--

 Hello, good afternoon everyone!
 I am Dasun, and I've got Abdullah presenting alongside with me.
-Shiv was going to present as well but he's ill and lost his voice so I've added two sick emojis ➡️ ➡️ ➡️ next to his name in the slides hoping he would get better soon.
 We are from PSD - which stands for Production Software Development ➡️ ➡️ ➡️.
 At PSD, we primarily work on our custom short- and long-read LIMS systems, and our tech stack is quite polyglot by nature so it's quite natural for us to gravitate towards checking out what other programming languages are all about.

 This presentation is about our journey in learning a programming language which was new for us.
 We want to share our triumphs, the challenges we faced, and leave you with some key takeaways.

 And we will kindly have to ask to hold off to your questions until the end.
-If the time does not permit it, we will hang around in the networking session after the presentations so please feel free to come and talk to us.
+If the time does not permit it, please feel free to contact us via Slack or Email (our user IDs are there ➡️ ➡️ ➡️ in the slide along with our names).
 We are not experts but we have _some_ working knowledge on how Rust works.

-or for people in Zoom you can always contact us via Slack or Email (our user IDs are there ➡️ ➡️ ➡️ in the slide along with our names).

  -->